Looking for a way to organize your kids’ Nerf gun collection? Try this space-saving Nerf wall.

 Nerf Gun Rack DIY

-To get your Nerf wall diagrammed plans with steps, click the pink button at the end of this post and you will get exclusive access to our resource library.
+To get your Nerf wall diagrammed plans with steps, click the pink button at the end of this post.

-You will also find other free printables like our latest Project Planner to help you put this wall together.
+You will also find other free printables, like our latest Project Planner [pictured below], to help you put this wall together.

-Our DIY project resulted in a 4′ x 4′ wall pictured above.
+Our DIY project resulted in a 4′ x 4′ wall.
 However, feel free to modify the dimensions to fit your space.

 Before You Start

-Make sure to measure out your space and mark the location of your wall studs.
+Make sure to measure your space and mark the location of your wall studs.

 This Nerf wall was attached to three studs.
 If your Nerf wall is bigger, plan on attaching it to more studs.

-This project was done over the course of two days because we had to wait for the paint to dry.
+This project was done over two days because we had to wait for the paint to dry.

 Also, when attaching the frames to the wall, you will need another person to assist.